chanithacri/Python-code-projects/README.md

 **3. I will test your code when compleat.**

-**4. Use pip install -r requerements.txt, or install the requered module indivijually.**
+**4. Use pip install -r requerements.txt, or install the requered modules indivijually.**